kootepe/fluxrs/docs/file_formats.md

 ```

-# Chamber metadata
+# Chamber metadata file
-Some info about your plots / chambers.
+Some info about your plots / chambers. diameter, height, width and length have
-diameter, height, width and length have to either be numeric or empty.
+to either be numeric or empty.

-For Box type chamber, diameter isn't used, so you can either use a placeholder
+- For Box type chamber, diameter isn't used, so you
-value or leave it empty
+can either use a placeholder value or leave it empty
-For Cylinder type chamber, width and length aren't used so you can again either
+- For Cylinder type chamber, width and length aren't used so you can again either
 use a placeholder value or leave them empty.